-Chantal Roos – who has created the Dear Rose fragrance house with her daughter Alexandra Roos – is a legend in the fragrance world.
+Chantal Roos – who has created the Roos & Roos fragrance house with her daughter Alexandra Roos – is a legend in the fragrance world.

 Under her creative direction, so many landmark fragrances have been launched – from L’Eau d’Issey and Jean-Paul Gaultier Classique and Le Male (she talent-spotted Francis Kurkdjian and invited him to create this), via YSL’s Opium, Kouros and Paris, among others.
 And to create the visual imagery which so captured our attention and enticed us to try these fragrances for ourselves, Chantal worked with photographers including the late, great Helmut Newton, producing show-stopping advertising.

 Meanwhile, alongside a successful songwriting and singing career (she has several albums to her name), Alexandra Roos helped her mother on various fragrant projects.

 A fascination with and a love of perfume always kept Chantal and Alexandra close – and then one morning came the inspiration: ‘And what if we worked together…?’
 So in 2014, Chantal and her Alexandra translated their shared passion for perfume into their own enterprise: an initial quintet of fragrances composed by Grasse-based ‘nose’ Fabrice Pellegrin.